SEMICeu/iso-19139-to-dcat-ap/documentation/HowTo.md

 The default value is `yes`.

 CAVEAT: The reason of supporting the possibility of including deprecated mappings is to ensure backward compatibility with legacy systems not yet migrated to GeoDCAT-AP 2.0.0.
+As there were some incompatible changes in GeoDCAT-AP 3.0.0 we strongly recommend migrating.

 ### Parameters for the spatial reference system of the bounding box